Gera: Since 1815

-The Gera line of Reussians died out in 1802, so that it had no royal residence until the new one moved there from Schleiz in 1848.
+The Gera line of Reussians died out in 1802, so that it had no royal resident until the new one moved there from Schleiz in 1848.
 From 1848 to 1918 Gera served as the capital of the Principality of Reuss-Gera.
 With the industrial revolution in the mid-19th century, Gera grew rapidly, due largely to its textile industry, which saw the first Power loom installed in 1836.
 In 1859, Gera was first connected by railway to Halle via Zeitz and Weißenfels.
 During the following decades, rail lines in all directions made Gera to a transport hub, and the town kept growing.
 The second electric tram in Germany was installed in Gera in 1892.

-After World War I, during the German Revolution of 1918–19, the prince of Reuss was forced to abdicate and as the resultant "Republic of Reuss" joined the newly founded state of Thuringia in 1920.
+After World War I, during the German Revolution of 1918–19, the prince of Reuss was forced to abdicate, and the resultant "Republic of Reuss", formed by the union of Reuss-Gera and Reuss-Greiz, became part of the newly founded state of Thuringia in 1920.
 After the incorporation of some suburbs in the 1910s and 1920s Gera, with some 80,000 inhabitants, was the largest city in Thuringia, although the more centrally located Weimar became its capital.

 After the Nazi takeover of Germany, the Jewish community of Gera was destroyed, the synagogue burnt down in the Kristallnacht in 1938 and the city's Jews emigrated or were murdered in concentration camps.
 A month before the end of World War II, on 6 April 1945, U.S. bombing destroyed parts of the city and killed 514 residents.
-Some 300 buildings were hit, including the Osterstein castle and several historic buildings in city centre, many of which weren't rebuilt after the war.
+Some 300 buildings were hit, including the Osterstein castle and several historic buildings in city centre, many of which weren't rebuilt after the war, so in present day nearly half of Geras buildings date back to before World War II.
 U.S. forces occupied Gera on 14 April 1945 but were replaced by the Soviets on 1 July 1945.

 Gera became part of the GDR in 1949 and was a flash point in the Uprising of 1953 in East Germany as thousands of workers – among them many employees of the Soviet-established Wismut uranium mining entity in the nearby Ore Mountains (Erzgebirge) – demanded higher wages and free elections.
 The demonstrations were put down by Soviet military forces, including armored units.

 With governmental reorganization in East Germany, the city became the capital of the newly created District of Gera in 1952.
 The population rose during the GDR period, and massive Plattenbau prefabricated apartment blocks, built throughout East Germany, were constructed in Gera.

 After German reunification in 1990, Gera became part of the restored state of Thuringia.
 However, Gera lost most of its administrative functions after reunification, and nearly all the city's factories were closed.
 This led to a continuing economic crisis with significant unemployment, and the city's population declined from 135,000 in 1990 to less than 100,000 a decade later.

 The city hosted the Bundesgartenschau (federal horticultural exhibition) in 2007.